0xtopus/CS61B-repo/AceMyFile/CS61B_note.md

-## Understanding Static vs Dynamic Types in Java
+## Understanding Static vs Dynamic Types

 The static type of an object is its declared type, which determines the set of methods and fields that can be accessed at **compile-time**.
 The dynamic type of an object is its actual type at runtime, which may be a subtype of the static type, and determines the specific implementation of overridden methods.
 When a variable of a supertype is used to hold a subtype object, ==the static type limits the access to subtype-specific features, and may require explicit casting to access them.== This can lead to compile-time errors or runtime errors if the wrong type is assumed.